nirtamir2/ai-sdk-slides/slides.md

 <!--
-Now, let's shift our focus to the Vercel AI SDK.
+Now, let"s shift our focus to the Vercel AI SDK.
 This toolkit provides a higher level of abstraction for working with AI models, making it even easier to integrate AI capabilities into your applications.
 -->

 ---